Chronoblog/gatsby-theme-chronoblog/starters/chronoblog/README.md

 The standard way to start using Chronoblog Gatsby Theme.

+What is a Chronoblog?

+> Chronoblog is a Gatsby js theme specifically designed to create a personal website.
+The main idea of ​​Chronoblog is to allow you not only to write a personal blog but also to keep a record of everything important that you have done.

-Read more about Chronoblog Gatsby Theme here: [github.com/Ganevru/gatsby-theme-chronoblog](https://github.com/Ganevru/gatsby-starter-chronoblog)
+Read more about Chronoblog Gatsby Theme here: [github.com/ganevru/gatsby-theme-chronoblog](https://github.com/Ganevru/gatsby-starter-chronoblog)

 See a live demo: [chronoblog.netlify.com](https://chronoblog.netlify.com/)